Anthony-Murray/code_institute_p1_amcareers/README.md

 As the business owner, I want to make sure users are directed back to the index page of the website and do not use their browser's back button should they come across a 404 page not found error.

 - The 404 page contains a link to the index page of the website and works on all devices and browsers tested.
 The link is clearly labelled and works as expected.
-Furthermore naviation links are available on all pages.
+Furthermore navigation links are available on all pages.